fl4p/batmon-ha/README.md

 ![Home Assistant Dashboard Screenshot](https://repository-images.githubusercontent.com/445289350/03f3d531-37cf-48be-84c8-e6c75270fc87)

-Monitor various Battery management systems (BMS).
-This add-on reads the BMS and sends sensor data through MQTT to Home Assistant.
+Monitor various Battery management systems (BMS) over Bluetooth.
+This add-on reads the BMS and sends sensor data through MQTT to Home
+Assistant.
+Using bluetooth on the Home Assistant host system, it does not need any additional hardware.

 I created this to compare BMS readings for a detailed evaluation of BMS reliability and accuracy.

 ## Features

+* Uses Bluetooth Low-Energy (BLE) for wireless communication
 * Records SoC, Current, Power, individual cell voltages and temperatures
 * Monitor multiple devices at the same time
 * MQTT Discovery

 ### Supported Devices (bluetooth)

+* JK BMS (jikong) (JK02 protocol)
 * Daly BMS
 * JBD / Xiaoxiang BMS
-* JK BMS (jikong) (JK02 protocol)
 * Victron SmartShunt

 I tested the add-on on a Raspberry Pi 4 using Home Assistant Operating System.